-D.A.Calf is an Australian sound and installation artist, musician, field recordist, composer and producer. his particular interests lie in explorations of trauma, memory, serialisation, place, erasure and trace.
-These themes are explored through cartography, performance, immersive installation and archival work.
+D.A.Calf is an Australian sound and installation artist, musician, field recordist, composer, sound designer and producer.
+His particular interests lie in explorations of trauma, memory, serialisation, place, erasure and trace.
+These themes are explored through sonic cartography, performance, immersive installation and archival work.

 He has presented work at Dark Mofo, Brisbane Festival, Melbourne Festival, Melbourne Fringe, King’s Artist-Run Gallery, Tilde Festival of New Music & Sound Art, and Federation Square.
 As a composer he performs and releases under his own name and as The Book of Ships.